DavidMartinez16/Credit-Card-Fraud-Detection/README.md

 ## General Information
 * [Dataset](https://www.kaggle.com/mlg-ulb/creditcardfraud) - The dataset was downloaded in the Kaggle Repository.
 * Created a machine learning models that is capable of detect whether a transaction is normal or fraudulent,by analyzing different transaction features, the time between transactions, the amount of money, among others.
+* Created a Deep Neural Network to classify he credit card transactions, getting an accuracy of 90 %.
 * Used some visualization techniques to visualize the data.
 Also, by Exploratory Data Analysis, I found the most relevant features to classify transactions.
 * Isolation Forest is the model with the best performance, with the highest accuracy
 * Isolation Forest detected 57 errors versus Local Outlier Factor detecting 97 errors vs. SVM detecting 1420 errors
 * When comparing error precision & recall for the 3 models , the Isolation Forest performed much better than the LOF and SVM with 42 % against 2% (LOF) and 3% (SVM).
 * In order to improve the performance of the models you can use:
-   * Deep Learning Models to detect more accurately fraud transactions
    * More complex models of anomaly detection
    * Use more samples of the fraud class, in this case there was a serious imbalance class problem and that is why the models are not the best.

 ## Resources
 * **Python Version:** 3.7